ibm-cloud-security/app-identity-and-access-adapter/README.md

 | jwksUrl | string | yes | The endpoint containing a JSON object representing a set of JSON Web Keys (JWKs) required to verify the authenticity of issued ID and access tokens. |

-#### Protecting Frontend Applications
+#### OAuth 2.0 / OIDC Policies

-Frontend applications requiring user authentication can be configured to use the OIDC / Auth 2.0 authentication flow.
+Frontend applications requiring user authentication can be configured to use the OIDC / Auth 2.0 authentication flow by first defining an `OIDCConfig`.

-To protect frontend applications you will need to:

-1. Define an `OidcConfig` CRD containing the client used to facilitate the authentication flow with the Identity provider.

-2. Register server endpoints within a `Policy` CRD to protect incoming requests

-##### OAuth 2.0 /  OIDC Configuration Resource

 ```helmyaml
 kind: OidcConfig